 You can try a variety of settings within a single fit figure, and you can also create multiple fits to compare.
 When you create multiple fits you can compare different fit types and settings side by side in the Curve Fitting app.
 See Create Multiple Fits in Curve Fitting App.

-You can specify a library model name as a string when you call
+You can specify a library model name as a character vector or string scalar when you call the

 f = fit( x, y, 'poly2' )